rcsima7/tech-am-bootcamp/01-intro-commandline/01-lab-commandline/README.md

     * in the "my-favorite-things" folder, create a folder called "books"
     * create a folder in books named after your favorite author (e.g. "mark-twain", or "john-grisham", but avoid spaces!)
     * create files named after some of the author's books in the author's folder
-    * open the books folder in Atom/Sublime
+    * open the books folder in VS Code
     * to each book file, add a brief description of the book

 * Organize your favorite movies